mozilla-services/antenna/docs/spec_v1.rst

 =======

 We'll use the new logging infrastructure.
-Antenna will use the Python logging system and log to stdout and that'll get picked up by the node and sent to the logging infrastructure.
+Antenna will use the Python logging system and log to stdout and that will get picked up by the node and sent to the logging infrastructure.